Organic chemistry: Polymers

 One important property of carbon is that it readily forms chains, or networks, that are linked by carbon-carbon (carbon-to-carbon) bonds.
 The linking process is called polymerization, while the chains, or networks, are called polymers.
 The source compound is called a monomer.

-Two main groups of polymers exist synthetic polymers and biopolymers.
+Two main groups of polymers exist: synthetic polymers and biopolymers.
 Synthetic polymers are artificially manufactured, and are commonly referred to as industrial polymers.
 Biopolymers occur within a respectfully natural environment, or without human intervention.

 Biomolecules

 Biomolecular chemistry is a major category within organic chemistry which is frequently studied by biochemists.
 Many complex multi-functional group molecules are important in living organisms.
 Some are long-chain biopolymers, and these include peptides, DNA, RNA and the polysaccharides such as starches in animals and celluloses in plants.
 The other main classes are amino acids (monomer building blocks of peptides and proteins), carbohydrates (which includes the polysaccharides), the nucleic acids (which include DNA and RNA as polymers), and the lipids.
 Besides, animal biochemistry contains many small molecule intermediates which assist in energy production through the Krebs cycle, and produces isoprene, the most common hydrocarbon in animals.
 Isoprenes in animals form the important steroid structural (cholesterol) and steroid hormone compounds; and in plants form terpenes, terpenoids, some alkaloids, and a class of hydrocarbons called biopolymer polyisoprenoids present in the latex of various species of plants, which is the basis for making rubber.
+Biologists usually classify the above-mentioned biomolecules into four main groups, i.e., proteins, lipids, carbohydrates, and nucleic acids.
+Petroleum and its derivatives are considered organic molecules, which is consistent with the fact that this oil comes from the fossilization of living beings, i.e., biomolecules.